BIOGRAPHY

 after his arrival he began studying Tae Kwon Do (Ju Di Kwan) with Korean Master

-Public Access Cable Television Channel.
-This was the first television program of
+local (Poughkeepsie, NY) Public Access Cable Television Channel.
+This was the first

-its kind ever to be aired in the region and one of only a few being aired nationally.
+television program of its kind ever to be aired in the region and one of only a few being

-Over the next several years Punong Guro Bolden studied various other martial art
+Over the next several years Tom Bolden studied various other martial art

 systems including Aikido, Tai Chi Chaun (Grand Master Da Liu and Issac Student),